 The CRA's work is guided by the Uptown Community Plan.
 This plan provides a shared vision for the district and outlines areas of focus, community priorities, and recommended projects.
-A major recommendation of the plan is to strengthen community anchors in order to have the greatest impact towards stabilization, revitalization, and community pride.
+A major recommendation of the plan is to strengthen community anchors in order to have the greatest impact on stabilization, revitalization, and community pride.
+The subject site for this RFP is included in the Manassas Market anchor, which envisions a mixture of community-serving retail uses and residential uses.